-The surrender of coal licences for exploration and mining, for example, is provided for under the model licence documents and requires one month's notice from the licensee.
+Surrender of coal licences for exploration and mining, for example, is provided for under the model licence documents and requires a month's notice from the licensee.

 Environmental permits received in connection with mining operations can also be surrendered in full or in part.
 In some cases, however, a fee will be payable to process a surrender application.